 As companies grow, so too do their product ranges.
 Brand hierarchies help businesses and indeed consumers communicate vital brand elements and feature differences between individual products in a range.

 Brand hierarchy is important for the simple fact that many businesses overlook the strategy entirely.
 These businesses tend to have a preoccupation with releasing products and services without first thinking about the relationship between them.

 As a result, the association between offerings is vague and not reflective of the wider brand.
-Consumers then become confused and unable to make a purchasing decision, which negatively impacts on revenue and profits.
+Consumers then become confused and unable to make a purchasing decision, which negatively impacts revenue and profits.

 Establishing a robust brand architecture is not difficult and can be performed at any stage of business development.
-However, those who focus their efforts on product development at the expense of brand hierarchy may encounter a costly rebrand in the future.
+However, those who focus their initial efforts on product development at the expense of brand hierarchy may encounter a costly rebrand in the future.

 The three types of brand hierarchy